MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 <!-- ====================================================================== -->
 ## Step 3: Start DevTools by clicking Launch Instance button for demo-to-do

 1. In Visual Studio, select **File** > **Open Folder**.
-Open the `\Demos\demo-to-do\` folder of the Demos repo that you cloned, such as `C:\Users\myusername\Documents\GitHub\Demos\demo-to-do\`.
+Open the `\Demos\demo-to-do\` folder of the Demos repo that you cloned, such as `C:\Users\username\Documents\GitHub\Demos\demo-to-do\`.

 1. If prompted, click the **Yes, I trust the authors** button.
 Aside from granting trust, the **Launch Instance** approach doesn't actually require opening a folder, if you specify a file path rather than a URL in the DevTools browser.

 1. Activity Bar > **Explorer** > right-click `\demo-to-do\index.html` > **Copy Path**.

-1. In Visual Studio, in the **Edge DevTools: Browser** tab, in the address bar, paste the local filepath that you obtained above, such as ``C:\Users\myusername\Documents\GitHub\Demos\demo-to-do\index.html`.
+1. In Visual Studio, in the **Edge DevTools: Browser** tab, in the address bar, paste the local filepath that you obtained above, such as ``C:\Users\username\Documents\GitHub\Demos\demo-to-do\index.html`.
 The **demo-to-do** app opens.
-In the address bar, the `file:///` prefix is added and Windows backslashes are changed to forward slashes; for example: `file:///C:/Users/myusername/Documents/GitHub/Demos/demo-to-do/index.html`.
+In the address bar, the `file:///` prefix is added and Windows backslashes are changed to forward slashes; for example: `file:///C:/Users/username/Documents/GitHub/Demos/demo-to-do/index.html`.

-   Or, if your localhost server is running, paste a localhost URL, such as [http://localhost:8080/](http://localhost:8080/) or [http://localhost/demos/demo-to-do/](http://localhost/demos/demo-to-do/).
+   Or, if your localhost server is running, paste a localhost URL, such as [http://localhost:8080](http://localhost:8080).
 If you want to use CSS mirror editing to edit your source files, you'll need to open a folder in Visual Studio Code; otherwise, clear the **CSS mirror editing** checkbox in the **Styles** tab in the **Elements** tool in the **Edge DevTools** tab.
 Clearing the checkbox prevents error messages about mapping and mirror editing when you experiment with changing CSS in DevTools and haven't provided a CSS source file for DevTools.

    Or, paste the github.io server URL, [https://microsoftedge.github.io/Demos/demo-to-do/](https://microsoftedge.github.io/Demos/demo-to-do/).